MuseumLab

 • Do adults need to participate?

 Adults are encouraged to explore alongside kids, but participation is flexible.
 You can jump in, observe, or support as needed.
-You are also free to drop your child off and leave the museum.
+You are also free to drop your child off and return at pickup time.

 • Is this aligned with science standards?